ChristopherBarrington/ainsley/content/recipes/bombay-vegetables/index.md

 - 1 tsp cumin seeds

 directions:
-- Chop the vegetables and add to a roasting dish
+- Chop the vegetables and add root vegetables to a roasting dish
 - Add olive oil and spices and stir to coat
-- Roast at 200C for 40 mins, stirring as needed
+- Roast at 200C for 40 mins, stirring as needed and add the other veg at the right time
 ---